FelipeAlvarezRodrigues/DockerFiles/README.md

 - In this way i dont have to open many "Doors" in my server, everything will be pointed to my reverse proxy, and if everything is well set he can do his job.

+ # Volumes
+ Volumes are also important to not lose your data, there are 3 different methods of using "volumes".